jwbirkbeck/reinforcement_learning/README.md

 # CartPole

-### Purpose: Balance the pole on the cart, not falling more than a few degrees of centre, and not Travelling off screen
+#### Purpose: Balance the pole on the cart, not allowing the pole to fall more than a few degrees past vertical, and not travelling too far horizontally

 Untrained:          |  Trained:
 :-------------------------:|:-------------------------: